kingsdigitallab/alice-thornton/frontend/accessibility/index.md

 We know some part of this website are not fully accessible:

 - Dynamic content is handled with [VueJS](https://vuejs.org/) and we are aware that the rendered HTML includes custom tags that don't pass the [W3 Validator](https://validator.w3.org/).
 This may interfere with assistive technologies.
-We are still in the process of assessing the site and plan to ensure all important content, if not all, is accessible.
+We are still in the process of assessing the site and plan to ensure all important content, if not all, is accessible;
+- The editorial formatting on some static pages, blog and news articles is sometime inconsistent.
+We are aware of missing headings on blog posts and missing alternative description of images in various places;
 -

 ## Reporting accessibility problems with this website